misonou/node-traceable/README.md

 Blackboxing, similar to the node inspector interface, can hide frames from certain source file as specified.

+Paths can be:
+-   names to built-in modules: `fs.js`
-Paths can be absolute or relative to the **innermost** node_modules folder.
+-   relative to the **innermost** node_modules folder
+-   relative to directory of the main module
+-   relative to process working directory

+If a path resolves to a folder, all scripts under that folder will be blackboxed.
+Thus:

+`/path/to/program/node_modules/my-mod/node_modules/nested/util/x.js`
-For node modules, `/path/to/program/node_modules/my-mod/node_modules/nested/util/x.js` can be blackboxed by:
+can be blackboxed by one of the following path:

--   `nested/util/x.js`
+-   `nested/util/x.js`,
--   `nested/util`
+-   `nested/util`,
 -   `nested`

-For built-in modules, specified their file names directly, e.g. `fs.js`.

 ### traceable.StackTrace